 The Importance Of Drinking Clean Water

 With fresh drinking water being a vital resource, we rely on public water systems to treat and deliver clean water to our homes, schools and businesses.
 Drinking clean water and staying hydrated helps remove toxins from your body, serves the functionality of several organs and can improve the emotional outlook of individuals.

 In most instances, the water should begin to run clear after a couple of hours of activity or after you have run the cold faucets for a few liters.

-If your water is running brown after 24-hours and surrounding neighbourhoods are also experiencing brown water, it is advisable to contact your local water supplier as the problem is likely to go beyond your domestic pipes.
+Should your water be running brown after 24-hours and if surrounding neighbourhoods are also experiencing brown tap water, it is advisable to contact the local council as the problem is likely to be beyond your domestic pipes.

 Your local water supplier is able to inspect your pipes more closely, identify the root cause of the brown water and has authority to use a fire hydrant to flush out any remaining brown water.
 You also can ask whether they monitor their water for secondary contaminants as supported by the Environmental Protection Agency (EPA).
 Secondary contaminants do not pose a health risk but can affect the way your drinking water looks, smells or tastes.